 As Professor of Information and Knowledge Management, Professor Tom Jackson is just one of our leading lights.
 Tom is the Director of the Centre for Information Management.
 His research areas are Electronic Communication and Information Retrieval, and Applied and Theory based Knowledge Management.

-Professor Emily Keightley, who's reasearch focuses on Media and Memory Studies, explains how being part of the Communication and Culture ‘Beacon’ has opened up opportunities for new cross-disciplinary research collaborations.
-Emily has been awarded a Leverhulme Trust Research Leadership Award to run a five year project on cultural memories of Partition of India.
+Professor Emily Keightley explains how being part of the Communication and Culture ‘Beacon’ has opened up opportunities for new cross-disciplinary research collaborations.
+Emily has been awarded a Leverhulme Trust Research Leadership Award to run a project on cultural memories of Partition of India.